BTremb/IceCheck/README.md

 # IceCheck

-## An app to keep you informed of ice levels on ponds or lakes during the winter!
+## An app designed to keep you informed of ice levels on ponds or lakes during the winter!

 Do you venture onto frozen ponds and lakes during the winter?
-Our app is designed to keep you up to date on current ice levels, and to give you a platform to contribute valuable updates for fellow outdoor enthusiasts!
+IceCheck will keep you up to date on current ice levels, and to give you a platform to contribute valuable updates for fellow outdoor enthusiasts!

 Here are some key features to get you started:
 * Discover nearby ponds/lakes and explore recent updates of ice thickness.
 To view current updates, click on the red markers displayed on the map.
 Here you also have the option to create your own posts.